Interdepartmental Neuroscience Program

 M.Phil.
 See Degree Requirements under Policies and Regulations.

 M.S.
 Awarded only to students who are not continuing for the Ph.D. degree and have successfully completed the equivalent of 30 credit hours in the doctoral program.
-This includes a passing grade in the five required courses plus two elective courses, a minimum of two Honors grades, and successful completion of both terms of Lab Rotation for First-Year Students (INP 511, INP 512) and both terms of Second-Year Thesis Research (INP 513, INP 514).
+This includes a passing grade in the four required courses plus one elective courses, a minimum of two Honors grades, and successful completion of both terms of Lab Rotation for First-Year Students (INP 511, INP 512) and both terms of Second-Year Thesis Research (INP 513, INP 514).
 Students are not admitted for this degree.
 Students who are eligible for or who have already received the M.Phil. will not be awarded the M.S.

 Program information is available at http://medicine.yale.edu/inp.